raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 does support DSO, a client MUST NOT initiate non-response-requiring DSO request messages until after a DSO Session has been mutually established.

-Many, but not all, DSO request messages sent by an initiator elicit a response from the responder.
 Whether or not a given DSO request message elicits a response is determined by whether or not the first DSO TLV (see {{tlvsyntax}}) in the message (the Primary TLV) is one that is specified to generate a response.
+Whether a Primary TLV will be specified to elicit a response will depend on the intended use pattern for that particular TLV.

 A DSO Session is established over a connection by the client sending a DSO request message of a kind that requires a response,